szoftveres/RF_instruments/os/README.md

 wavfilesrc "fraise.wav" -> dacsnk
 ```

-`wavfilesrc` opens a WAV file and reads its parameters, then then attaches to one end of the *inter-element pipe* (represented by the `->` symbol) and communicates the sample rate, then starts streaming the samples till it reaches the end of the file.
+`wavfilesrc` opens a WAV file and reads its parameters, then then attaches to one end of the *inter-element pipe* (represented by the `->` symbol) and communicates the sample rate, then streams the samples till it reaches the end of the file.
 The command `dacsnk` attaches to the other end of the *pipe*, reads the sample rate and starts the ADC, and plays the samples on the analog output until there's data to read from the pipe.
 When `wavfilesrc` finishes and detaches from the *pipe* (*EOF* condition), the reader also detaches from the other side and exits.
 When all *elements* detached from all pipes and exited, the command line interpreter cleans up all the pipes.

 ```
 wavfilesrc "wav44100.wav" -> df 2 4 -> wavfilesnk "wav22050.wav"
 ```
 This *job* opens up a WAV file, sends the samples into a downsampling (decimating by a factor of 2) halfband filter, which in turn sends the samples into a *wav file sink*, a job that creates a WAV file from the samples it received.
-The filter element calculates and communicates the correct (/2) sample rate to the next element.
+Hence, this job realizes a WAV file downsampling function.
+The filter element calculates and communicates the correct (/2) sample rate to the next element so that the new WAV file header will contain the correct new sample rate.

-Simple 8 kHz sample rate audio recorder.
-Moving the side-switch to the *Break* position on the [STM32H7 DSP / controller board](https://github.com/szoftveres/RF_instruments/tree/main/dsp_stm32H7) signals the job elements to finish, in this case to end recording (i.e. identical to hitting a STOP button).
 ```
 adc1src 8000 -> wavfilesnk "audio1.wav"
 ```
+Simple 8 kHz sample rate audio recorder.
+Moving the side-switch to the *Break* position on the [STM32H7 DSP / controller board](https://github.com/szoftveres/RF_instruments/tree/main/dsp_stm32H7) signals the job elements to finish, in this case to end recording (i.e. identical to hitting a STOP button).

 ### DSP chain elements

 #### wavfilesrc "file"
 Type: source

 Description: Opens up a WAV file and streams its samples out.
-The samples are always converted to 16-bit mono (i.e. the two channels of a stereo file are mixed).
+The samples are always converted to 16-bit mono (e.g. two channels of a stereo file are mixed into one).

 #### adc1src [samplerate]
 Type: source

 Description: Starts ADC1 at the sample rate (max: 65535) and streams its samples out.

+Note: platform-dependent (e.g. implemented in the [STM32H7 analog / DSP / controller board](https://github.com/szoftveres/RF_instruments/tree/main/dsp_stm32H7))

 #### wavfilesnk "file"
 Type: sink